couchbaselabs/fuego/README.md

 First off, fuego is a fork of upsidedown, so it shares a lot of code.

 That said, upsidedown's analysis phase returns a flat array of KVRows.

-In contrast, fuego's analysis phase returns an analysis result struct, so that later codepaths can access the resulting FieldRows, TermFrequenceRows and StoredRows, without having to loop through an entire flat array of KVRows.
+In contrast, fuego's analysis phase returns an analysis result struct (AnalysisAuxResult), so that later codepaths can access the resulting rows (FieldRows, TermFrequencyRows, StoredRows) already grouped by type, without having to further loop through an entire flat array of KVRows.

-fuego stores information following a lucene-like "segments" approach.
+fuego also stores information following a lucene-like "segments" approach, along with a classic postings format.
-So, it's somewhat like the firestorm prototype, but actually goes further in trying to use a classic postings format.

-For each incoming batch, fuego performs the following...
+To process each incoming batch of documents, fuego performs the following (in batch.go)...

-    assigns a unique, ever-decreasing segId (uint64) for the batch, where segId's start from MAX_UINT64, which allows newer seg's to show up first in an ordered key-val store.
+    assigns a unique, ever _decreasing_ segId (uint64) for the batch.
+      That is, segId's start from MAX_UINT64, which allows newer seg's to show up earlier in a key-val store ordered by key.

     collates the analysis results into...
       var batchEntriesMap map[docID]*batchEntry
       var batchEntriesArr []*batchEntry

-    assigns recId's based on the position of each batchEntry in the batchEntriesArr.
+    assigns recId's based on the (1-based) position of each batchEntry in the batchEntriesArr.

-    a batchEntry is a struct that associates a recId with an AnalysisResult.
+    a batchEntry is a struct that associates an AnalysisAuxResult with its unique recId.

-    fill a map[fieldTerm][]TermFreqRow,
+    fills a map[fieldTerm][]TermFrequencyRow,
-      where the arrays will be sorted by recId's.
+      where the []TermFrequencyRow arrays will be ordered by increasing recId.

-    use that to construct the postings per fieldTerm.
+    use that map[fieldTerm][]TermFrequencyRow to construct
+      the postings per fieldTerm.

     for each doc in the batch, also maintain any new FieldRows (global).